 Modern brands turn to fruit and vegetable imagery, drawing upon deep cultural meanings.
 Through these symbols, companies establish emotional connections with consumers, explaining the character and mood of their goods and services without words.

-Fruits and vegetables play a crucial role in brand communications with audiences, highlighting humanity’s connection to nature and reminding us of the simple joys of everyday life.
+Fruits and vegetables play a crucial role in brand communications, highlighting humanity’s connection to nature and reminding us of the simple joys of everyday life.